firefinancialservices/slate/source/index-with-payments-and-POST-stuff.md

 # Integrating to the Fire Business Account API

-The Fire API allows you to deeply integrate Fire Business Account features into your application or back-office systems.
+The Fire API allows you to deeply integrate Fire Account features into your application.

-Currently the API provides read-only access to your profile and accounts.
-The full transaction API is under development and will provide complete control of your Business Account.
-Every endpoint has its own permission, and the API will integrate seamlessly with the Role-based Access controls that will be available in a future release.

-The API exposes 3 main areas of functionality: financial functions, service information and service configuration.

-## Financial Functions
-These functions provide access to your account details, payments, beneficiary accounts etc.

-## Service Information
-These provide information about the fees and limits applied to your account.

-## Service Configuration
-These provide information about your service configs - applications, webhooks, API tokens, etc.

 <aside class="notice">
-**The API and these docs are in BETA and subject to change at any moment. **
+**These docs are in BETA and subject to change at any moment. **
 </aside>

 # Authentication